Law Enforcement

 The Forest Preserve District's sworn police officers not only enforce federal, state and county laws but also our General Use Regulation Ordinance.
 The department ensures the safety of life and property in the forest preserves and adheres to the highest principles of the law enforcement profession.
 Officers respond to calls for emergencies, safety and service, and patrol the preserves on foot and by bicycle, ATV and squad car.

-Police officers attend a state-certified police academy and 12 weeks of specialized training in conservation and Forest Preserve District ordinances.
-Other training areas include advanced investigation, evidence, firearms, juveniles, response options and instruction.
+Police officers attend a state-certified academy and complete field training in conservation-related subjects and Forest Preserve District ordinances.
+Additional training areas include advanced investigation, crisis intervention, defensive tactics, evidence handling, drone operations, firearms, and juvenile interactions.
 In-service training also keeps staff knowledgeable about legal updates, law-enforcement authority and human rights.
-Civilian personnel handle administrative duties, accreditation, and evidence, property and records management.
+Civilian personnel handle administrative duties; accreditation; and evidence, property, and records management.

 DuPage forest preserves are safe places to play, relax and have fun.
 While visiting your favorite preserve, follow a few tips to additionally ensure your safety.